quantalogic/quantalogic/examples/tasks/02-translation.md

-Translate each file from this directory to French.
+Translate each file in ./examples/data/poems that need to be translated in English to ./examples/data/poems_en/

-The directory is ./poems